fangly/merge_gg_silva/README.md

 merge_gg_silva
 ==============

-Combine the goodness of the Greengenes and Silva microbial databases
+Combine the goodness of the Greengenes and Silva into a single microbial database